JuanCodeAtATime/famCloud/README.md

-### Issues (Developer's Notes)
+### Future Updates
 This app has no issues when running locally.
-However, photo rendering and storage functionality is intermittenly throwing this error in the console when viewed on deployed Heroku site:  "Failed to load resource: net::ERR_CONNECTION_REFUSE".
+However, on deployed Heroku site, photo rendering and storage functionality is intermittenly throwing this error in the console:  ```"Failed to load resource: net::ERR_CONNECTION_REFUSE".```
 A cloud solution such as AWS S3 would probably fix this issue.
-Until then, a local ```uploads/``` folder can be used to handle photo storage.
+Until then, a local ```uploads/``` folder suffices as a temporary solution to store and render images.

 *****